You can read users from Active Directory on prem automatically and then you do not need to add/update users manually in Xink.

 When you have successfully seen users exported into Xink, you can always move it to a server and set it up to run as a scheduled task in a production environment.

-After using Xink ADExport, you can add additional information which maybe you don't want to maintain in AD, like LinkedIn, headshots, Skype, etc.
+You can add additional information which maybe you don't want to maintain in AD, like LinkedIn, Twitter, headshots, Skype, etc.

 What exactly is exported?